Sketches of astronomical objects

-Gallery of astronomical object drawings, as they appear in my telescope's eyepiece.
+Gallery of drawings of astronomical objects, as they appear in my telescope's eyepiece.

-The purpose of these works, apart from artistic expression, is to present deep sky objects (and some others) the way we "really" see them in a telescope - by our own eyes, and not through artificially enhanced astrophotography images.
+The purpose of these works, apart from artistic expression, is to present deep sky (and other) objects the way we "really" see them in a telescope - by our own eyes, and not through artificially enhanced astrophotography images.
+Click on a gallery, or see the list of objects.

-I made these drawings during observing sessions at telescope's eyepiece.
+I made these drawings during observing sessions at my telescope's eyepiece.

 Since the original drawings are made with graphite pencil - they appear black, on a white background.
 In order to acheive realistic impression - the sketches are digitalized, inverted and processed in Photoshop.
 Depending on an object - it may take between 20 mintues to 5 hours to make a drawing (including the final processing).

-For some of the drawings - additional information, as well as original black on white scans, are avaliable (Ink Spot nebula, Messier 13, Messier M17, etc).
-In case you are interested in higher resolution versions, or the originals - feel free to contact me.
+In case you are interested in higher resolution versions or the originals - feel free to contact me.

 Sketching versus Photography:

-To a human eye most of the universe appears faint and gray (excluding close stars and some nebulae).
-This is different from what long exposure photography teaches us.
+To a human eye - the universe appears faint and gray (excluding close stars and some nebulae).
+This is different from what long exposure and highly processed photography teaches us.

 While Hubble photos may look pretty and give us a lot of scientific information - this is not how human eye percepts the space.